also available in the book: Chronological Crue Vol.3 - The Naughties

-Stein's company B Entertainment, allowing him to continue to
+Stein's company B Entertainment, allowing him to continue to serve as

-advisor, throughout the world, with respect to all activities throughout the
+throughout the world, with respect to all activities throughout the

 entertainment industry.
 For services provided, Vince agrees to pay

 Stein a sum equivalent to fifteen percent of the gross compensation he

 After spending time with his kids during spring break, Nikki says the

 called Life Is Beautiful instead of Funeral, as suggested by James

 Michael to place more focus on the positive to help get the song's

 message across.
-Paul Brown has finished producing the song's video, which is stylistically
+Paul Brown has finished producing the song's video,

-Mick collaborates on songs with Brent Smith from Shinedown on songs for
+Mick collaborates with Brent Smith from Shinedown on songs for

-the southern hard rock band's third album, however none of the
+the southern hard rock band's third album, however none of the songs

-of Korn's Family Values tour at the Hollywood Forever
+the launch of Korn's Family Values tour at the Hollywood Forever

 cemetery.
 The gothic event is called the Halloween in Spring Costume